MeganPaffrath/MyWebsite/src/index.md

 <img class="wrap-left" src="imgs/simon.png" alt="megan_paffrath">

-## Simon Memory Game
+#### Simon Memory Game

-The computer creates a pattern that the user must guess correctly to move foreward.
-Every time the user guesses correctly, the computer adds one more item to the pattern.
+The computer creates a pattern that the user must guess correctly to move forward.
+Every time the user guesses correctly, the computer adds one more event to the pattern.
 The pattern gets progressively longer until the player fails to guess the pattern properly.
-This game was created as an assignment in an online course.
+This game was created with the help of an <a href="https://www.udemy.com/course/the-complete-web-development-bootcamp/" target="\_blank">online course</a>.
-Also, this game is not yet available for mobile.
+Also, this game is not yet available for mobile. <a href="https://meganpaffrath.github.io/simonGame/" target="\_blank">Play Now on Computer!</a>

-A mobile version may be coming soon.
+Technologies used for this project include: JavaScript, HTML, CSS

 </div>